msank00/msank00.github.io/_posts/2019-07-28-blog_000_Prob_Stat.md

 - Mean: $E(X) = \mu$
 - Variance: $Var(X) = \mu$

-### Exponential Distribution
+## Exponential Distribution

 **Story:** Let’s consider the call center example one more time. **What about the interval of time between the calls?** Here, exponential distribution comes to our rescue.
 Exponential distribution models the interval of time between the calls.

 Other examples are:
-1. Length of time beteeen metro arrivals,
+1. Length of time between metro arrivals,
 2. Length of time between arrivals at a gas station
 3. The life of an Air Conditioner